Should You Hire A Moving Company or Move Yourself in NYC?

 Trust us when we say that there are months where getting a moving crew can be downright impossible, especially if you're moving close to (or inside) New York City.

-Doing it yourself means that you will be able to schedule your own move, even if it’s peak season.
+Doing it yourself means you can schedule your move, even during peak season.

 The Pitfalls Of Moving On Your Own